MicrosoftDocs/windows-powershell-docs/docset/winserver2016-ps/defender/Set-MpPreference.md

 PS C:\> Set-MpPreference -SignatureScheduleTime 120
 ```

-This command configures preferences to check for definition updates 120 minutes after midnight on days when it is scheduled to check.
+This command configures preferences to check for definition updates 120 minutes after midnight on days when it's scheduled to check.

 ## PARAMETERS